runtimeverification/plutus-core-semantics/simple-proofs/list-algorithms.md

 ```

 Comparing this invariant to the previous ones, we can see the the only conceptual difference is that both of the
-function parameters are in the initial store.
+function parameters are in the initial environment.
 This can be generalised to multi-parameter functions in that all of
-the function parameters need to be in the initial store with the appropriate bindings.
+the function parameters need to be in the initial environment with the appropriate bindings.